+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Methodology

 \subsection{\psslip part I: Automated Preselection Using the Radon Transform}

-To increase the robustness, the \psslip methodology first incorporates a new step for automated preselection of slip systems through the Radon transform, as initially proposed by Hu \textit{et al.} \cite{Hu2023AutomatedAlloy}.
-An important difference with the method of Hu \textit{et al.} is that we use the Radon transform only for de-selection of slip systems that clearly cannot be active, while the actual identification is done in the second part of the \psslip method, as discussed below.
-The Radon transform projects a 2D function, in this case the measured effective strain field $E_{eff}$, from Cartesian coordinates ($x$, $y$) to Polar coordinates ($\theta_{pr}$, $x'$) \cite{helgason1999radon}:
+To increase the robustness, the \psslip methodology first incorporates a new step for automated preselection of slip systems through the Radon transform, as proposed by Hu \textit{et al.} \cite{Hu2023AutomatedAlloy}.
+An important difference with the method of Hu \textit{et al.} is that we use the Radon transform only for deselection of slip systems that clearly cannot be active, while the actual identification is performed in the second part of the \psslip method, as discussed below.
+The Radon transform integrates a 2D function, in this case the measured effective strain field $E_{eff}$, along a single line (limited to $x' = x \cos \theta_{pr} - y \sin \theta_{pr}$ by usage of the Dirac delta function $\delta$) and projects that value into Radon space ($\mathcal{R}\{E_{eff}(x, y)\}$), which is spanned by the variable $\theta_{pr}$ and $x'$ \cite{helgason1999radon, Hu2023AutomatedAlloy}:

-In this, $\theta_{pr}$ denotes the projection angle and $x'$ signifies the radial distance for the given projection angle.
-This projection into Radon space yields a sinogram that highlights dominant slip orientations as intensity peaks, as illustrated in \autoref{fig:Ratransformbasicsvisualisation}(a-c).
-In \autoref{fig:Ratransformbasicsvisualisation}(d), the identified slip traces are shown with their corresponding angles, which agree almost perfectly with the measured ones in \autoref{fig:Ratransformbasicsvisualisation}(c).
+Here, $\theta_{pr}$ is the positive angle of the line with respect to the original y-axis, while $x'$ denotes the smallest distance between the line and the origin of the cartesian coordinate system.
+Line integrals are performed along all possible lines across the given data set, which yields a sinogram that highlights dominant slip bands as high intensity peaks, as shown in \autoref{fig:Ratransformbasicsvisualisation}(a,b).
+The measured slip band angles are then matched to theoretical slip trace orientations, using a threshold of $\pm$10~\degree.
+In \autoref{fig:Ratransformbasicsvisualisation}(c), the identified slip traces are shown with their corresponding angles, which agree perfectly with the measured ones in \autoref{fig:Ratransformbasicsvisualisation}(c).

-While this works well on the virtual experiment, we try this now on an experimental strain field to assess its performance. \autoref{fig:Ratransform}(a) shows the strain field of a grain from the dataset of the case study in \autoref{sec:hcp_case_study}.
-Its Radon transform, shown in \autoref{fig:Ratransform}(b), shows a clear maximum as illustrated with the red ellips, which, as will be shown, does not correspond to the slip band orientations.
-Therefore, we address the influence of the grain shape by introducing a correction step, similarly to the approach by Hu \textit{et al.} \cite{Hu2023AutomatedAlloy}.
+While this works well on the virtual experiment, we try this now on an experimental strain field to assess its performance.
+In order to avoid the influence of grain boundary deformation, we first remove a band of 5 pixels along the grain boundary. \autoref{fig:Ratransform}(a) shows the strain field of a grain from the dataset of the case study in \autoref{sec:hcp_case_study}.
+Its Radon transform, shown in \autoref{fig:Ratransform}(d), shows a clear maximum as illustrated with the red ellips, which, as will be shown, does not correspond to the actual slip band orientations.
+Therefore, we address the influence of the grain shape by introducing a correction step, similar to the approach by Hu \textit{et al.} \cite{Hu2023AutomatedAlloy}.
 A binary mask of the grain shape (\autoref{fig:Ratransform}(c)),

-is employed to normalize the Radon transform outputs.
-The Radon transform of this grain shape function, $g(x,y)$,